oVirt/ovirt-site/source/feature/detailedquota.html.md

 Each Data Center entity is configured with one of the following operation modes:

 1. Disable - The Data Center would not be subject to Quota restrictions.
-2. Audit - Only warning messages would be issued when Quota restrictions are violated.
+2. Soft Limit - Only warning messages would be issued when Quota restrictions are violated.
-3. Enforce - Enforced the restrictions completely and prevent the resource allocation.
+3. Hard Limit - Enforced the restrictions completely and prevent the resource allocation.

 See more info in the [Installation/Upgrade](#Installation/Upgrade) section